mightycatty/Autonomous-Indoor-Navigation/README.md

 `train_topmodel.py` trains the top model (`fc` and `softmax` layers) using the extracted bottleneck features saved on disk.

-`finetune.py` unfreezes the last convolutions layers of the pretrained model and fine-tunes the weights together with the top model trained in the previous step.
+`finetune.py` unfreezes the last convolutional layers of the pretrained model and fine-tunes the weights together with the top model trained in the previous step.

 `infer.py` performs inference using the fine-tuned model on novel images.